Peter2-71828/stringMaths/README.md

 ## Tasks

 ### In Progress
-* Test and write an add function in javascript
+* Refactor
+* Extend code to function with decimal inputs

 ### Completed
+* Test and write function for positive integer addition
+* Test and modify code for negative integer addition and subtraction